Goutam245/-boom-challenge-solution/README.md

 ### Physics Rationale

+The model predicts ejecta outcomes from the target surface only.
+The projectile is not modeled as a separate fragmenting object.

 | Parameter | Physical Role |
 |---|---|
 | Energy + Coupling | Drive fragment size — higher energy with efficient coupling produces larger P80 |